Readit News logoReadit News

 whatsthatabout commented on ChatGPT can be used as default Safari search engine with new extension macrumors.com/2025/02/24/... · Posted by u/TimLeland

-daft_pink · 6 months ago
+daft_pink · a year ago

 Will this still send your information to Google because the redirect sometimes happens after the search has already been sent?
 I’m curious because I use a similar Kagi extension and I feel like it’s definitely sending my information to DuckDuckGo which sucks.
 I wish apple would allow more search options.

-whatsthatabout · 6 months ago
+whatsthatabout · a year ago

 Depends on how the extension works probably.
 Had the issue with some extension but the Qwant extension for example doesn't leak - you can check yourself when capturing the http(s) traffic with something like proxyman.